-Course Student Learning Outcomes: After taking this course, students will be able to (1) operate an astronomical telescope, (2) gather data using an astronomical telescope, (3) understand the fundamentals of how a telescope works, (4) have familiarity with the wide variety of astronomical techniques and astronomical technologies available to the modern professional astronomer, and (5) be able to understand and assess the significance of recent events based on technical advances in astronomical observations.
+Course Student Learning Outcomes: After taking this course, students will be able to (1) operate an astronomical telescope, (2) gather data using an astronomical telescope, (3) understand the fundamentals of how a telescope works, and (4) have familiarity with the wide variety of astronomical techniques and astronomical technologies available to the modern professional astronomer.

 Assignments / Assessments of Course Student Learning Outcomes: The majority of the assessments in this course will be through homework and the nighttime lab.
 In the homework, students will solve problems based on the course lectures and the textbook readings.
 The laboratory homework will provide an assessment of the hands-on technical portion of this course.
 Students will also be assessed based on course attendance and class participation.
-Additionally, there will be 2 term exams and 1 final exam.
-Exams are being given because (1) it is primarily an individual effort, which is an important aspect of research to practice, and (2) studies show that retention is improved when students are asked to recall information through testing.
+Additionally, there will be 1 mid-term exam and 1 final exam.
+Exams are being given because (1) it is an individual effort, which is important aspect of research to practice, and (2) studies show that retention is improved when students are asked to recall information through testing.